President of the Government of Catalonia

-The president of the Government of Catalonia (President de la Generalitat de Catalunya, /ca/) is head of government of Catalonia, leading the executive branch of the Generalitat de Catalunya, the Catalan government.
+The president of the Government of Catalonia (President de la Generalitat de Catalunya, /ca/) is the head of government of the executive branch of the Generalitat de Catalunya, government of Catalonia.

-It is one of the bodies that the Statute of Autonomy of Catalonia stipulates as part of the Generalitat de Catalunya, others being the Parliament, the Govern or Executive Council, the Council for Statutory Guarantees, and the Catalan Ombudsman (Síndic de Greuges).
+It is one of the institutions that the Statute of Autonomy of Catalonia stipulates as part of the Generalitat de Catalunya and leads the Executive Council of Catalonia.
+The president is elected by the Parliament of Catalonia.

-The current president is Salvador Illa of the Socialists' Party of Catalonia, who won a plurality in the 2024 Catalan regional election and formed the first unionist government in Catalonia since 2010.
+The current president is Salvador Illa of the Socialists' Party of Catalonia, who won the 2024 Catalan regional election and was elected by conforming a majority with other progressive parties.
+Illa's government is the first non-catalanist government in Catalonia since 2010.

-The current presidency

-The president is elected by the Parliament of Catalonia and appointed by the King of Spain.
-The office has both representative and governmental functions.
+Functions of the president